-&lt;sup>70 For example, where a significant portion of HRP financial requirements relate to in-kind food assistance this may be taken into account when identifying an adjusted target for the Fund.
+65 For example, where a significant portion of HRP financial requirements relate to in-kind food assistance this may be taken into account when identifying an adjusted target for the Fund.

-- i.
-Ensure donor contributions and softly earmarked support is recognized through flagship products and regular promotion; - ii.
+- ii.
 Develop compelling multimedia stories, tailored videos and creating other dynamic materials that explain the value of funding the CBPFs for different communication platforms, including social media; - iii.
 Develop direct relationships with donor communications teams at the capital level to collaborate on visibility strategies; - iv.
 Help donors promote the value and impact of CBPF investment to their domestic constituencies and audiences; - v.
-Facilitate creative and timely local testimonials such as field ambassador interviews or HC mission coverage. - 369.
-Donors and other stakeholders can access CBPF-related guidelines, reports, resources and information on contributions on the OCHA CBPF website.
-The website is hosted by OCHA at the global level and provides access to pages for the individual Funds. - 370.
+Facilitate creative and timely local testimonials such as field ambassador interviews or HC mission coverage. - 358.
+Donors and other stakeholders can access CBPF-related guidelines, reports, resources and information on contributions on the OCHA CBPF website.66 The website is hosted by OCHA at the global level and provides access to pages for the individual Funds. - 359.
 OCHA manages the Pooled Fund DataHub, a public, interactive, real-time data visualization platform about donor contributions to the CBPFs and CERF, and respective allocations.
 The Pooled Fund DataHub supports decision-making by humanitarian leaders, practitioners and donors.
 It provides information about donor participation and allocations, including geographical coverage, achievements and the distribution of funding across clusters/sectors and partners.
-It supports customised, user-friendly data analysis. - 371.
+It supports customised, user-friendly data analysis. - 360.
 DVU also supports CBPFs in their donor visibility and communication work in-country by amplifying CBPF content on Social Media platforms, advising on Fund promotion strategy and designing templates, such as the donor visibility for communication materials.